The Atomic Theory | General Chemistry 1

 Isotopes:

-Atoms of the same element containing different numbers of neutrons.
-Most elements occur in nature as mixtures of isotopes
+Atoms of the same element with different numbers of neutrons.
+Most elements exist naturally as mixtures of isotopes.

 All carbon atoms have the same number of protons = 6